 Did you stock up on some baguette and cheese and a little wine?

-To me this garden (=Jardin), a former royal estate – and there is still the Palais du Luxembourg, is one of the nicest Parisian parks.
+To me, this garden is one of the nicest Parisian parks.
 Between the manicured classicistic flowerbeds and terraces is lots of space for leisure activities, an old puppet theater, a romantic carousel, and more.

 Le Pique Nique

-It’s almost lunchtime, so let’s walk down Boulevards Saint-Michel towards river Seine.
+It’s almost lunchtime, so let’s walk down Boulevards Saint-Michel towards the river Seine.

 Cross the Saint-Michel bridge to walk along Boulevard du Palais.
 Walk on crossing Pont au Change leaving Paris’ most important island – Île de la cité – behind and catch the Métro No. 1 at Châtelet (towards La Defense) and get off at Franklin D. Roosevelt station: You are in the middle of the famous Champs Elysées!